-Field operations will include measurement of fish FL and weight, and fish will be scanned with a pit tag reader to determine the brood year; these measurements will be done by the Lake Roosevelt Fishery Co-Managers and this information will be provided to CH2M with the fish (Section 2.1.5, FSP, Appendix A-1).
+Field operations will include measurement of fish TL and weight.
+Measurements will be recorded by the Lake Roosevelt Fishery Co-Managers and will be provided to CH2M with the fish (Appendix A, FSP, Section 2.1.3).
+CH2M will process the fish after receipt; fillet weight will be recorded.

-B5.
-QUALITY CONTROL
+3.5 QUALITY CONTROL (B5)

 QC samples will be prepared in the laboratories to monitor the precision of the sample homogenization procedures and the bias and precision of the sample analysis procedures.
 At least one homogenized composite sample will be used to produce triplicate samples for quality assurance of the homogenization if sufficient tissue mass is available.
-Details are provided in Section 4.3.1 of the FSP (Appendix A).
+Details are provided in Section 3.3 of the FSP (Appendix A).
 Laboratory QC procedures are described below.

-B5.1.
-LABORATORY QUALITY CONTROL
+3.5.1 LABORATORY QUALITY CONTROL (B5.1)

-Extensive and detailed requirements for laboratory QC procedures are provided in the EPA methods that will be used for this study (Table A-3).
-Every method protocol includes descriptions of QC procedures, and many incorporate additional QC requirements by reference to separate QC sections.
+Extensive and detailed requirements for laboratory QC procedures are provided in the EPA methods that will be used for this study (Table 3).
+Each method protocol includes descriptions of QC procedures, and many incorporate additional QC requirements by reference to separate QC sections.
 QC requirements include control limits and requirements for corrective action in many cases.
 QC procedures will be completed by the laboratories, as required in each protocol and their internal SOPs, and as indicated in this QAPP.